Ralph Perretta

 Ralph Perretta (born January 30, 1953) is an American former professional football player who played offensive lineman for six seasons for the San Diego Chargers and New York Giants.

 He was an All State selection in high school while attending Holy Trinity on Long Island, NY.
 While at Purdue he was a 3-year starter and co captain for the Boilermakers.
-He was drafted by the San Diego Chargers and started at center.
+He was drafted in the eighth round with the 206th overall pick by the San Diego Chargers and started at center.